');

 About Grinnell, KS

-Grinnell is a small community in Kansas with a population of 376 residents.
-The median household income is $62,500 per year, which is near the national average.
-The median age in Grinnell is 41.1 years.
+Grinnell is a small community located in Kansas with a population of 376 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,500 per year, which is 17% below the national median of $75,149.
+The median age of 41.1 years is close to the US median age of 38.9 years.

 How Grinnell Ranks in Kansas